Zapper-fi/protocol/docs/Interpretation/app-token-interpretation/overview.md

 - Supply and borrow positions in a lending app like Aave ([example aUSDC token](https://etherscan.io/token/0xbcca60bb61934080951369a648fb03df4f96263c))
 - Or even more obscure primitives like [Curve Gauages](https://etherscan.io/address/0x49887df6fe905663cdb46c616bfbfbb50e85a265) or prize savings accounts in [PoolTogether](https://optimistic.etherscan.io/address/0x03d3ce84279cb6f54f5e6074ff0f8319d830dafe)

-The large majority of these app tokens do not have a market price; you cannot go on an exchange and buy 2 $TOSHI/$WETH pool tokens.
+The majority of these app tokens do not have a market price; you cannot go on an exchange and buy 2 $TOSHI/$WETH pool tokens.
 Rather, app tokens are redeemable for some underlying token(s).
-The redemption value of an app token for its underlying tokens is how we price and derive the value of them.
+The redemption value of an app token for its underlying tokens is how we price and derive their value of them.

 :::warn
 App Tokens are tokenized positions.
-There is a different classs of investments that we call App Contract Positions, which are not tokenized.
-These are positions that are held directly in a contract, and are not represented by an `ERC20` token.
-Examples of these are farming positions in a contract, or a locked position in a contract that does not issue a token.
+There is a different class of investments that we call App Contract Positions, which are not tokenized.
+These are positions that are held directly in a contract and are not represented by an `ERC20` token.
+Examples of these are farming positions in a contract or a locked position in a contract that does not issue a token.
 To learn more about App Contract Positions, see the [App Contract Position Interpretation](/docs/Interpretation/app-contract-position-interpretation/overview) guide.
 :::

 ## What is an App Token Interpreter(ATI)?